Mobile phone signal boosters

-But if you are having coverage problems, don't be tempted to try and boost your signal with a mobile repeater – because if you do, poor reception could be the least of your problems.
+But if you are having coverage problems, don't be tempted to try and boost your signal with an illegal mobile repeater - because if you do, poor reception could be the least of your problems.

-The unlicensed use of mobile repeaters is illegal in the UK.
-People using them can face a fine of up to £5,000 and up to a year in prison.
+The unlicensed use of mobile repeaters could result in a fine of up to £5,000 and up to a year in prison.

-Unfortunately, a number of websites still try to pass these devices off as the solution to signal problems.
+Unfortunately, a number of websites still try to pass these devices off as a legitimate solution to signal problems.

 The use of these devices - many of which originate from suppliers in the Far East - can cause serious interference problems.